nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 🗃️ DB | 2025-05-27 | Update database schema and frontend components

+- Modified and added new migrations in auq_database/migrations and auq_frontend/supabase/migrations
+- Updated schema.sql in both auq_database and auq_frontend/supabase for database consistency
+- Updated various frontend components in auq_frontend/components for better user interface
+- Modified pages in auq_frontend/app for improved navigation and configuration

+This commit aims to enhance the user experience by providing a more intuitive interface and ensuring data consistency across the application.
+The database schema has been updated to include new views, and the frontend components have been refined for better visualization and interaction.
+The changes also include an added data disclaimer component, emphasizing transparency in data usage.

 ## 📦 Feature | 2025-05-27 | Added user event logging and profile creation on signup

 - Created new profile on user signup in `auq_database/migrations/015_create_profile_on_signup.sql`